Skip to Main Content

 Learn how to log into your account, place holds, and create lists.

-Learn to use EBSCO Discovery Service, which provides access to almost the entire library collection through one interface.
+Learn to use Summon, which provides access to almost the entire library collection through one interface.

 Evaluating Reliable Sources